Tintern: Water Mill

 A disused water-driven mill lies in the Abbey Mill area northwest of the abbey.
 Visitor information and shops can be found close by.

 Parva Farm Vineyard

-The village also boasts an award-winning vineyard.
+The village also has an award-winning vineyard.

 The Moon and Sixpence

 The former public house, The Moon and Sixpence, was originally known as the Mason's Arms, but changed its name in 1948 following a visit by Somerset Maugham, author of the 1919 novel of the same name.
 It has been converted into a group of three private houses.

 St Michael's Church, Tintern Parva

-The church of St Michael, Tintern Parva dates back to mediaeval times (a church on the site was recorded circa 1348).
+The church of St Michael, Tintern Parva dates back to medieval times: a church on the site was recorded around 1348.
 It was substantially rebuilt in 1846 (although pictorial records suggest it was relatively similar in appearance before and after the rebuilding) and has remained largely unchanged since.
-The south porch may date to the fifteenth century.
-The churchyard includes a variety of nineteenth century memorials, including one for John Loraine Baldwin, former warden of the abbey.
+The south porch may date to the 15th century.
+The churchyard includes various 19th century memorials, including one for John Loraine Baldwin, former warden of the abbey.
+The church is also the final resting place of Heather the last victim of serial killer Fred West..